Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 Single Family Home Repair Loan and Grant Program

-USDA Rural Home Repairs: Federal grants and loans for rural Michigan seniors to repair and improve homes for safety and accessibility.
+USDA Rural Home Repairs (Section 504): Federal grants and loans for eligible rural homeowners to repair, improve, or modernize their home—or remove health and safety hazards.

 Benefits: